Nothing but the truth. Even if against me.

 These are the only two options given to Lebanon by an international community which was much more creative in finding solutions for other small countries (East Timor, Kuwait, Bosnia, Kosovo....) caught in the claws of powerful savage neighbors.

-With Israel, your submission would be through a devastating war, not unlike that in Gaza, with its destruction, killings, assassinations, etc. With Syria/Iran your submission would be through a half-ass deal that keeps you under the boots of Hezbollah with on-off episodes of war, assassinations, bombings, and a decaying state....
+With Israel, your submission would be through a devastating war, not unlike that in Gaza, with its destruction, killings, assassinations, etc. With Syria/Iran your submission would be through a deal that keeps you under the boots of Hezbollah with on-off episodes of war, assassinations, bombings, and a decaying state....

 The core problem is the existence of Hezbollah.
 It poses a threat to Israel (from the standpoint of the Americans) and it poses a threat to Lebanon (from the standpoint of Lebanese patriots).